Quick Summary

 The difference between a resume and a cover letter is that a resume summarises your skills, experience, and education.
 In contrast, a cover letter introduces you to the employer, explains your interest in the position, and provides a more detailed account of why you are suited for the role.
 Resumes are typically shorter, while cover letters allow a more narrative approach.

 A CV (Curriculum Vitae) is a detailed document often used in academic or research positions, typically listing all accomplishments in full.
 A resume is a shorter, more concise document highlighting your skills and experience relevant to a specific job.
-The difference between a CV and resume is a CV, while resumes are typically one or two pages long.
+The difference between a CV and resume is that a CV, while a resume are typically one or two pages long.

 Follow the steps mentioned in this guide, starting with selecting the correct format.
 Focus on your strengths, skills, and accomplishments.
 Tailor it for the specific job and proofread it carefully to avoid errors.